 You need to use a bridge page to run compliant and successful affiliate campaigns.
 This landing page provides value to the user before sending them to the affiliate offer.
 It could be a blog post, a product review, a tutorial, or a comparison guide.
 This page aims to warm up your traffic, build trust, and give the user a reason to click through to your affiliate link.

-In the case of Wealthy Affiliate, a good landing page might explain affiliate marketing, share your personal journey, compare Wealthy Affiliate with other platforms, and then invite readers to sign up for the free starter membership.
+In the case of Wealthy Affiliate, a good landing page might explain affiliate marketing, share your journey, compare Wealthy Affiliate with other platforms, and then invite readers to sign up for the free starter membership.

 Building a Strong Landing Page for Your Campaign